jamesleesaunders/d3-ez/CONTRIBUTING.md

 ## Code Styles

 To ensure **d3-ez** code formatting is kept standard, IDE configuration files for PHPStorm and Atom can be found in the `config` directory.
-If contributing to **d3-ez** please code formatting is maintained as per these standards.
+If contributing to **d3-ez** please ensure code formatting is maintained as per these standards.

 * Atom Beautify Config
   * Copy `config/Atom_Beautify_Confg.json` to a file called `.jsbeautifyrc` in the project root.